Insurance for Performance Cars

 But being under 25 and driving a high performance car can be a toxic combination when it comes to insurance prices.
 Insurers are wary enough of young drivers as it is, no matter what car they are driving.

-But again, if you fall into this category, while you’ll be paying higher more than the average drive would for your car insurance, you needn’t pay completely over the odds.
+But again, if you fall into this category, while you’ll be paying higher more than the average drive would for your insurance, you needn’t pay completely over the odds.

 Below are a few steps you can take to ensure that your premiums are as low as they can be.

-How to get cheap performance car insurance?
+How to get cheap insurance for performance cars?

 Keeping your performance car in an off road garage, rather than parking it by the kerb, will dramatically reduce the risk of theft.
 This reduced risk will, of course, be reflected in the cost of the premiums you are offered.
 The same goes for any security enhancing modifications you might make, such as installing immobilisers.